This article is part two of a two-part series.

-You could also build something where, if the surviving spouse were to sell, that there needs to be a waiver from the kids that they don’t wanna buy it.
+You could also build something where, if the surviving spouse were to sell, that there needs to be a waiver from the kids that they don’t want to buy the property.

 What if you brought in a third party?

 This leaves everyone on equal footing.
-At least with this option, the family is upset at the 3rd party rather than each other.
+At least with this option, the family is upset at the third party rather than each other.